donnaada/reading-notes/201/class04.md

 - What is the difference between a parameter and an argument?
   - There are essentially the smae thing.
 According to the MDN Docs, the word parameter is exchangable with with arguments, properties, or sometimes even attributes.

+### 2 Benefits of Pair Programming

+  - Learning from fellow students - you get a different view of how someone would attempt a block of code and see how maybe that would be more efficent than what you are doing.
+  - Social Skills - Pair programming is great for improving social skills because you learn ways to expain your code in a way that makes sense to the other programming.

 ## Things I want to know more about

 - Adding parameters to the functions declared in app.js